tartiflette/tartiflette-asgi/README.md

 ### Standalone ASGI app

-The [Quickstart] example shows how to build a `TartifletteApp` and serve it as a standalone ASGI app.
+The [Quickstart](#quickstart) example shows how to build a `TartifletteApp` and serve it as a standalone ASGI app.

-The app is served using Uvicorn, but any other ASGI web server will do.
-The following ASGI web servers should be supported:
+The app is served using Uvicorn, but any other ASGI web server will do, for example:

 - [uvicorn]
 - [hypercorn](https://github.com/pgjones/hypercorn)